JTPetter/jasp-desktop/Docs/development/jasp-adding-analyses.md

 Create the corresponding R file
 -------------------------------

-JASP analyses are implemented in R and stored in the `JASP-Engine/JASP/R` directory.
+JASP analyses are implemented in R and QML and have their own repositories on github.